Many-worlds interpretation: Properties

 MWI removes the observer-dependent role in the quantum measurement process by replacing wave function collapse with the established mechanism of quantum decoherence.
 As the observer's role lies at the heart of all "quantum paradoxes" such as the EPR paradox and von Neumann's "boundary problem", this provides a clearer and easier approach to their resolution.

 Since the Copenhagen interpretation requires the existence of a classical domain beyond the one described by quantum mechanics, it has been criticized as inadequate for the study of cosmology.
 While there is no evidence that Everett was inspired by issues of cosmology, he developed his theory with the explicit goal of allowing quantum mechanics to be applied to the universe as a whole, hoping to stimulate the discovery of new phenomena.
 This hope has been realized in the later development of quantum cosmology.

-MWI is a realist, deterministic and local theory.
+MWI is a realist, deterministic and dynamically local theory.
 It achieves this by removing wave function collapse, which is indeterministic and nonlocal, from the deterministic and local equations of quantum theory.

 MWI (like other, broader multiverse theories) provides a context for the anthropic principle, which may provide an explanation for the fine-tuned universe.

 MWI depends crucially on the linearity of quantum mechanics, which underpins the superposition principle.
-If the final theory of everything is non-linear with respect to wavefunctions, then many-worlds is invalid.
+If the final theory of everything is non-linear with respect to wave functions, then many-worlds is invalid.
 All quantum field theories are linear and compatible with the MWI, a point Everett emphasized as a motivation for the MWI.
 While quantum gravity or string theory may be non-linear in this respect, there is as yet no evidence of this.

-Weingarten and Taylor & McCulloch have made separate proposals for how to define wavefunction branches in terms of quantum circuit complexity.
+Weingarten and Taylor & McCulloch have made separate proposals for how to define wave function branches in terms of quantum circuit complexity.